NazaraEngine/ShaderLang/README.md

 - Compile a shader to GLSL: `nzsl --compile=glsl file.nzsl`
 - Compile a shader to WGSL: `nzsl --compile=wgsl file.nzsl`
 - Compile a shader to SPIR-V: `nzsl --compile=spv file.nzsl`
-- Compile a shader using modules to both GLSL and SPIR-V header includable version: `nzsl --module module_file.nzsl --module module_folder/ --compile=glsl-header,spv-header file.nzsl`
+- Compile a shader using modules to GLSL, WGSL and SPIR-V header includable version: `nzsl --module module_file.nzsl --module module_folder/ --compile=glsl-header,wgsl-header,spv-header file.nzsl`

 Run `nzslc -h` to see all supported options.